britishlibrary/peripleo/README.md

 1. Navigate to your repository and click on `Code`, then select the `docs` folder.
 2. Now select the `data` folder.
 3. Click on `Add File`, `Upload Files`.
-4. Follow the instructions, and your data file will then be in the right folder so that when you come to the configuration step all you will need to change in the `peripleo.config.json` is the file**name**.
+4. Follow the instructions for uploading (or drag-n-dropping) your datafile, and it will then be in the correct folder so that when you come to the configuration step all you will need to change in the `peripleo.config.json` is the file**name**.

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Editing Configuration Files on GitHub